spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/configuring-deployment-pipelines/upcoming-release/configuring-github-actions.md

 ## Configuring basic validation with GitHub Actions

-Set up the job that performs the basic validation like:
+Set up the job that performs the basic validation like the following:
 * Code style
 * Architecture
 * Security